cogentcore/core/README.md

 ## General / Widgets

-* spinbox text fields not updating styles -- change color to see.
+* hang on window open: stuck in drawgl, cocoa.go:173 -- sent paint event but it got filtered??

+* win geom prefs: adapt DPI for size relative to saved!

+* fileview: add extension, mode flags -- use extension for search
+* also really need history of paths so you can go back to where you started

 * crash in sliceview -- title probably not good

-* struct, map, etc views should have window title reflecting object type -- so sizing is remembered appropriately

-* add menu in prefs to delete saved window location prefs file
+* menu updating likely culprit -- need to lock this somehow.
+* protect windows menu updating and iteration over windows lists using mutex?  getting some crashes on X11 -- gets called during a close, so it seems dangerous.

-* mac crash on close font sel window.. reliable -- probably need a go
+* mac crash on close font sel window.. reliable -- probably need a go?

+* crash on quit:
+* cocoa.go:
+   272:	func closeWindow(id uintptr) {
+=> 273:		C.doCloseWindow(C.uintptr_t(id))
+   274:	}

+   need to wait for close windows to go through..

 * cursor on windows, x11 getting stuck with close popup..

 * linux: copy / paste puts in opposite order?

 * reparse path string button..  need generic methods!

-* protect windows menu updating and iteration over windows lists using mutex?  getting some crashes on X11 -- gets called during a close, so it seems dangerous.

 * weird inconsistency in HasScroll in layout for fileview (on mac only?)